PlummersSoftwareLLC/Primes/Prime6502Assembly/solution_2/README.md

 - The square root of the sieve size (as specifed using the `SIEVE_SQRT` symbol) needs to be divisible by 8, or else rounded up to the nearest multiple of 8.
 - The total memory available for the sieve buffer is 30,720 bytes (0x800 to 0x8000), which adds up to 245,760 bits.
 That means the largest supported sieve size is 491,520.

+### Decimal conversion
+Aside from the actual sieve implementation, the source code includes a routine called `clock_to_string` to output the number of software clock ticks it took to run the sieve, in decimal format.
+This is not strictly necessary for the solution; a previous version printed the number of ticks in hex.
+The reason I included the conversion to decimal in the assembly code is that I think it's a wonderful demonstration of how non-trivial a "simple operation" like binary to decimal conversion is on a CPU like the 6502.
+The challenge largely lies in the fact that the 6502 does not include instructions to multiply or divide.

+The routine in question is heavily inspired by, not to say shamelessly stolen from, [a YouTube video created by Ben Eater](https://www.youtube.com/watch?v=v3-a-zqKfgA).
+While you're there, do take the time to watch the whole 6502 computer series and check out his [project website](https://eater.net/6502) as well.

 ### Output
 The implementation shows progress indicators on the screen, as follows:
 - Initialization of the buffer to ones is marked with `-` (minus)